 Sad, isn’t it?
 No wonder I’m uninspired.
-Yea, that’s been there SINCE I MOVED IN and, yes, this room has always been my office, even when I had a full time WAH job.
+Yea, that’s been there since I moved in and, yes, this room has always been my office, even when I had a full-time job.
 I suffer from a SERIOUS case of “mama puts herself last.”
 But no more!
 Even as I wrote, hubby is painting it with no-VOC paint (bless you Sherwin-Williams and HGTV Home), so the redecorating has begun!
-It’s also been stalled by whole “I can’t decide on paints!”
+It’s also been stalled by the whole “I can’t decide on paints!”
 So we grabbed coupons that I got in the paper, hoofed it to our local Sherwin Williams (5 minutes away) and started browsing.
 My hubby helped me pick porcelain and a violet, so I’m going to shabby chic my space.
 I still need a new desk, but I have some decorative items already.
-I need cost effective window treatments and some closet organization too.
-If you’re in need of a paint job,my total to paint an office size room two colors of no VOC paint and supplies was around $100 with this coupon for 30% off paints and 15% off paint supplies at Sherwin-Williams:
+I need cost-effective window treatments and some closet organization too.

 2. Get a serious planner and any other organizational systems you need